jdfin/desktop_train/README.md

 ### Wiring

-Bussed power to the sensors
+* Bussed power to the sensors with separate 'detect' signals
-AWG30 is fine
+* AWG30 is fine when the sensors run at 5V
-Just lays along the track
+* Just lays along the track

 ### Display

-There's an i2c 64 x 128 OLED in one of the upstairs windows, used to show what the computer is trying to do to help diagnose trouble.
+There's an [i2c 64 x 128 OLED](https://www.amazon.com/dp/B06XRBTBTB) in one of
+the upstairs windows, used to show what the computer is trying to do to help diagnose trouble.
 The text is so tiny it's only good for diagnostics, not very good for show.

 ### LED